Today I’m going to show you exactly how to use the Forex Factory calendar to improve your trading.

 Open position – small profit

-This scenario involves an open position that is in profit, but stands a good chance of turning negative if the news event in question adversely affects the position.
+This scenario involves an open position that is in profit but could turn negative if the news event adversely affects the position.

 When in doubt, get out!